 Keep calm and curry on!
-This Thai Red Curry celebrates Thai culinary in the most delicious of ways: big, bold, and wonderfully fragrant.
-It’s a creamy and rich bowl of goodness that brings out all the nutritious flavors to ensure a happy tummy.
+This Thai Red Curry celebrates Thai cuisine in the most delicious way: big, bold, and wonderfully fragrant.
+It’s a creamy and rich bowl of goodness that brings out all the nutritious flavours to ensure a happy tummy.

-Lapped, slurped, and devoured by foodies all over the world, it’s a simple recipe that can satisfy the most devout fan and shows that you don’t need packaged Thai curry paste to spice things up!
-What you need is a handful of ingredients and this Thai Red Curry can be rustled up from scratch in the comfort of your own home.
+Lapped, slurped, and devoured by foodies all over the world, it’s a simple recipe that can satisfy even the most devout fan and shows that you don’t need packaged Thai curry paste to spice things up!
+What you need is a handful of ingredients, and this Thai Red Curry can be whipped up from scratch in the comfort of your own home.

-Star tip: Make a big batch of thai red curry paste to last you a few meals.
-Just cook it in oil and store it in an airtight jar, and the cooked paste will keep in your fridge for up to a week, and the freezer for a month!
-Simply add vegetables or meat and coconut milk and you’re good to go!
+Star tip: Make a big batch of Thai red curry paste to last you a few meals.
+Just cook it in oil and store it in an airtight jar, and the cooked paste will keep in your fridge for up to a week, and in the freezer for a month!
+Simply add vegetables or meat and coconut milk, and you're good to go!

 - ¼ cup pumpkin cubes